erwald/blog/posts/how-many-effective-altruist-billionaires-five-years-from-now.md

 ## Implications

-Given these (pretty generous, in my opinion) assumptions, the probability that we'll have ≥10 new effective altruists in 2027 is roughly 14% (with 37% of ≥5 and 76% of ≥1).
+Given these (pretty generous, in my opinion) assumptions, the probability that we'll have ≥10 additional effective altruists in 2027 is roughly 14% (with 37% of ≥5 and 76% of ≥1).
 That's way less than Patel's proposed 50% (or the market's 38% as of my writing this).
-Instead, the model predicts we'll get 3 or 4 new effective altruist billionaires in that time (which is not bad).[^4]
+Instead, the model predicts we'll get 3 or 4 additional effective altruist billionaires in that time (which is not bad).[^4]

 ![img]({{ '/img/ea_billionaires.png' | url }})

-Even if we say with certainty that P(billionaire|effective altruist) is 0.0526%, ignoring the Ivy League base rate, the probability that we'll have ≥10 new billionaires in 2027 is roughly 31%.
+Even if we say with certainty that P(billionaire|effective altruist) is 0.0526%, ignoring the Ivy League base rate, the probability that we'll have ≥10 additional billionaires in 2027 is roughly 31%.
 Either way, 50% looks improbable to me: in order to get there, you'd need to assume both P(billionaire|effective altruist) = 0.0526% and a ~25% annual growth rate of engaged effective altruists (meaning we expect the number of effective altruists to triple in five years).

 Here are the different scenarios (with median numbers reported):